Hollande calls for the creation of a euro zone government

 The president said populist movements had seized on Europeans' disenchantment with European institutions and were taking issue with Europe because "they are scared of the world, because they want divisions, walls and fences to return."

-Hollande's view on a euro zone government, however, drew immediate criticism from his predecessor Nicolas Sarkozy, head of France's main center-right opposition party and a possible candidate in the 2017 presidential election.
+Hollande's view on a euro zone government, however, drew immediate criticism from his predecessor Nicolas Sarkozy, head of France's main centre-right opposition party and a possible candidate in the 2017 presidential election.

 "I do not think we need one more parliament," Sarkozy said at a political gathering in Nice.
 "We need to coordinate economic policies to be much stronger, we need a French economic policy that is not in contradiction with the economic policy of all the other euro zone countries."